 Special Fire Effect.
 Photography by Maddy

 Jurassic Park Rapids Adventure

 Tip: Carry a Poncho, because you are gonna get wet!
-The dring pods are chargeable and Ponchos they sell inside expensive.
+The dring pods are chargeable and the Ponchos they sell inside are expensive.

 USS Takeaway 5

 |Not many streets are quite as charming as those in the relatively quiet part of Universal Studios Singapore called the Sting Alley.
 Passing through timeless red-brick buildings of Arcades or Groceries or Freight Terminals, the Alley is reminiscent of a charming past you need not even have known.
 The little shops with quirky old-fashioned names, doors and windows, and metal staircases to tiny balconies make for great photographs, if not to just walk by and cherish.|